JuliusNixi/merry-christmas-cpp/README.md

 8. Enjoy the view! 💙

 ## Recompile:
-If you want to modify the source code and recompile the program, it's quite easy to do it if you have a minimum of experience with computer science.
+If the program gives you some errors about some .dll libraries or if you want to modify the source code, you must recompile the program, it's quite easy to do it if you have a minimum of experience with computer science.
 There are two ways:

 * Use a C++ IDE as support.
 * Recompile manually.